Ishmaeel/YetAnotherCampfireSaving/README.md

 There are a number of custom addons trying to address the issues with campfire saving, but they all leave something to be desired.

-This is where **YACS™** steps in!
+This is where **YACS™** steps in, with faction base support and emergency save and quit feature.

 ## Features

 * **You can now save within friendly bases**, as long as you are protected from emissions.
-* After five minutes of gameplay, you will be awarded a **Mommy Token** for a quick save and quit to attend Real Life™ issues.
+* After five minutes of gameplay, you will be awarded a **Mommy Token** that allows you to quickly save and quit.
 * Campfires need to be lit before you can save.
 Carry matchboxes.
 * Nearby campfire detection radius is extended, so you can save without burning your feet.
 * High compatibility.
 Plays nicely with vanilla campfire mode _and_ without it.
 * New game is not needed.
 You can activate campfire saving on an existing "standard" game.
 * You can safely deactivate campfire saving by removing the addon from a standard game.
 Ya noob.
 * You can turn campfire mode on and off on the fly via [MCM](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu).

+### Base Saving

+Vanilla campfire saving mode does not allow you to save within safe bases.
+When you come back home from a long day, you have too look for a campfire or a bed within the base to be able to save.
+YASC looks at the smart terrains list in vanilla configs and tries to determine if you are near a base location friendly to your character's faction.
+If you are in an enclosed base building that provides protection from emissions, you are allowed to save freely without a nearby campfire.
+Now you can save in Skadovsk before you unload your hard-earned loot at Owl's place.

+### Mommy Token

+Free saving feature to accommodate players with limited or irregular screen time.
+If you have a kid/cat/dog/rock to take care of, you are a Mommy (or a Daddy) and you should be able to switch from hardcore stalker mode to hardcore mommy mode at a moment's notice.
+After five minutes of gameplay, YASC awards a free Mommy Token (or a Daddy Token, configurable) which allows you to save and quit without a nearby campfire and let you attend Real Life™ issues without losing progress.
+Just hit <kbd>Shift</kbd> + <kbd>F5</kbd> and go stop your kid eating from the cat's litterbox.